prashanth-32/snipper/README.md

 # snipper
-A place to store the templates
+A web application place to store the templates